 In May 2019, we announced the approval by Debmarine Namibia, a 50:50 joint venture between De Beers and the Government of the Republic of Namibia, of the construction of a new custom-built diamond recovery vessel.
-At an initially expected total capital cost of US\$468 million (US\$234 million attributable to Anglo American), this new vessel will become the seventh in the Debmarine Namibia fleet.
-It was initially expected to begin production in 2022, with the capacity to add 500,000 carats of annual production, a 35% increase above Debmarine Namibia's current levels.
-It is not yet clear what impact COVID-19 will have on this timeline.
+At an approved total capital cost of US\$468 million (US\$234 million attributable to Anglo American), this new vessel will become the seventh in the Debmarine Namibia fleet.
+The vessel is currently on track for commissioning in 2022, with the capacity to add 500,000 carats of annual production, a 40% increase above Debmarine Namibia's current levels.

 In July 2019, the Board approved the Aquila project to extend the life of the Capcoal underground hard coking coal operations in Queensland, Australia, by six years, to 2028.
 At an expected attributable capital cost of US\$226 million, Aquila offers a high-margin extension to the mine, with an average annual saleable production of 3.5 million tonnes (attributable) of premium quality hard coking coal.
 Development work began in September 2019 and first longwall production is expected in early 2022.
-Longer term, the Group has a number of future organic growth options under consideration, including expansions at Collahuasi and Los Bronces copper mines in Chile and the Mogalakwena PGMs complex in South Africa, and a number of debottlenecking and expansion opportunities at the Moranbah North/Grosvenor metallurgical coal complex in Australia.